emotion-js/emotion/docs/migrating-to-emotion-10.md

 # Incremental Migration

-Incremental migration is something really important to Emotion because we don't want anyone to have to rewrite your entire app instantly.
+Incremental migration is something really important to Emotion because we don't want anyone to have to rewrite their entire app.

 The upgrades to emotion 10 are split into two parts.
 The first part can be done automatically by a codemod.

+## Codemoddable

 * Change all react-emotion imports so that styled is imported from `@emotion/styled` and all the emotion exports are split into a second import.